afragen/embed-pdf-viewer/README.md

 * License: GPL v2+
 * License URI: <https://www.gnu.org/licenses/gpl-2.0.html>

-Embed a PDF from the Media Library or elsewhere via oEmbed or as a block into an `object` tag or Google Doc Viewer as fallback.
+Embed a PDF from the Media Library or elsewhere via oEmbed or as a block into an `iframe` tag .

 ## Description
-Embed a PDF from the Media Library or elsewhere via oEmbed or as a block into an `object` tag or Google Doc Viewer as fallback.
+Embed a PDF from the Media Library or elsewhere via oEmbed or as a block into an `iframe` tag.
 The URL only has to be world reachable link.

 Inspired by [Embed PDF](https://wordpress.org/plugins/dirtysuds-embed-pdf/) and [RV Embed PDF](https://wordpress.org/plugins/rv-embed-pdf/).